unhuman-io/obot/README.md

-# Freebot
+# OBOT

-See the wiki for a project description: https://github.com/unhuman-io/freebot/wiki
+The open source robot project.
+See the wiki for a project description: https://github.com/unhuman-io/obot/wiki

 # Host PC software

-Freebot is designed to run on linux both on small computers like the Nvidia Jetson Nano and the Raspberry pi, or larger computers like laptops.
-A debian based linux distrubution is assumed, but Freebot can be run on other linux distributions as well.
+Obot is designed to run on linux both on small computers like the Nvidia Jetson Nano and the Raspberry pi, or larger computers like laptops.
+A debian based linux distrubution is assumed, but Obot can be run on other linux distributions as well.
 Some subcomponents are necessary in order to run hardware.
 They can be built from source or installed from binaries using the method described below.